spectral-discord/knowledge-base/logseq/pages/Spectral Discord Knowledge Garden.md

 - Welcome!
-This is the *work in progress* knowledge base for Spectral Discord projects.
+This is the *work in progress* knowledge garden for Spectral Discord projects.
 Yay!
 -
 - [Spectral Discord](https://spectraldiscord.com) is a project by [[Lina]], combining psychoacoustics research with modern audio technologies to create new tools for musical experimentation, performance, and research.
 -